 Paying for excursions in Africa allows you to decide what you wish to do as you travel.
-Please note that prices constantly fluctuate in Africa, partly due to exchange fluctuation.
+Bear in mind that some activities such as white water rafting and also some game parks can be seasonal.
+Please note also that prices constantly fluctuate in Africa, partly due to exchange fluctuation.
 The above figures are the very latest currently available to us at the time of writing.
 They can be taken as a reasonable guide only.